sylvia830/LaundryHelper/README.md

 - In LaundryCardTest, testAddValue tested the case where the exception is not expected and testAddNegativeValue tested the case where the exception is expected.

+Phase 4: Task 3
+-In an older version of LaundryHelper, the operations on the list of occupied machines are maintained by using a TaskQueue as well as a linkedList.
+At that stage, printing the list, checking and eradicating duplicates are managed by iterating through the LinkedList version of the queue since I cannot achieve these using only TaskQueue.
+So there were two linked lists in my ui - one is represented by TaskQueue, the other is the linkedList, which has introduced a lot of redundancy in my code as I have to add/remove an object twice to get the expected behaviours.
+In the end, the iteration part of the methods ended up being refactored to TaskQueue, so that the extra linkedList can be removed, and the corresponding chunks in the methods can be called from TaskQueue (now from TaskQueueManager).
+-The cohesion is poor in the original version of TaskQueue class, where it tries to handle remove duplication and print a list of occupied machines beside basic add, remove, and isAvailable.
+So I moved noDuplicates and print method to a new class named TaskQueueManager which extends TaskQueue and deals with duplicates check and remove as well as print the list of machines with no duplicates.